-- o Become an expert on the career website; know what is available and the gaps - o Work with the Assistant Director of Career Services on changes to the website - Maintain very strong communication with Jackie Miller (CSB); keep her in the loop as you have ideas for changes - Check the CRC Calendar to ensure the accuracy of the web calendar - Coordinate with CSB the checking of the links to ensure they're working; ensure that no link on the website is fee-based for students.
-Check the career website and ensure CRC materials are accurately listed - Locate and evaluate general career websites for possible inclusion on our career website; share your ideas with the CA Coordinators and Assistant Director of Career Services - Add websites or other career material as directed by the Assistant Director and Director of Career Services - Ensure that the CANE program is functioning on the CRC computers - Know E-link, GoinGlobal, Forms Manager, Career Spots, Spotlight on Careers, etc ... and share information with the other CAs - As Needed: Trouble-shoot problems with the computers; work with IT to ensure fully functioning computers - o Regular basis: Go through the CRC files, email box, etc... and clean (check with other CAs before deciding to delete something).
+- CareerBuzz: - With the Assistant Director of Career Services define topics, deadlines, and CA writers. - o Prepare articles; delegate some to other CAs who you've trained on the process and timelines. - o Review drafts of articles; provide feedback before sending to the Assistant Director of Career Services. - o Write articles and identify articles (to link) for CareerBuzz as well as Facebook and Twitter. - Facebook/Twitter/Instagram: - Work with the Assistant Director of Career Services and the CSB CAs to work on protocols, CA responsibilities, and special events. - o Educate CAs on the use of Social Media including roles and procedures. - Continually monitor CA involvement with Facebook and Twitter and the use of these mediums by students. - With the CSB CAs working on social media, maintain the career Facebook page; in a timely fashion, post Career Services events to the page. - o Market the Career Facebook page and Twitter to students; attract students to become fans/friends. - o Work with the Assistant Director on assessment of social media for career purposes. - Website: - o Become an expert on the career website; know what is available and the gaps. - o Work with Jackie Miller and the Assistant Director of Career Services on changes to the website. - Check the CRC Calendar to ensure the accuracy of the web calendar. - Coordinate with CSB the checking of the links to ensure they're working; ensure that no link on the website is fee-based for students.
+Check the career website and ensure CRC materials are accurately listed. - Locate and evaluate general career websites for possible inclusion on our career website; share your ideas with the CA Coordinators and Assistant Director of Career Services. - Add websites or other career material as directed by the Assistant Director and Director of Career Services. - Ensure that the CANE program is functioning on the CRC computers. - Know E-link, GoinGlobal, Forms Manager, Career Spots, Spotlight on Careers, etc ... and share information with the other CAs. - As Needed: Trouble-shoot problems with the computers; work with IT to ensure fully functioning computers. - Regular basis: Go through the CRC files, email box, etc .. and clean (check with other CAs before deciding to delete something).
 Remind the other CAs to clean out their files.